DiLi-Lab/EMTeC/README.md

 stimuli presented in the eye-tracking experiment should follow certain criteria and formats, the model outputs are also truncated (in order to remove unfinished sentences and trailing whitespace characters) and cleaned.

-During generation, the transition scores, beam indices, generated sequences, hidden states, and attention scores are saved to disk.
-Change the path name to the directory in which to save them accordingly in `generation/generation_constants.py`.
-Also adapt the path to the transformers cache in `generation/generation_constants.py`.

 ## Selecting and merging stimuli